Verizon/funnel/docs/quickstart-dev.markdown

 - [Scalaz Stream](https://github.com/scalaz/scalaz-stream) 0.1
 - [Algebird Core](https://github.com/twitter/algebird) 0.3.0

+You will likely never touch these dependencies directly, but its important to be aware of them in case you decide yourself to use Scalaz (for example); if you have conflicting versions then you will see some very strange binary collisions at runtime.

+### Defining Metrics

 With the dependency setup complete, you can now start instrumenting your code.
-The first thing you need to do is create a `metrics.scala` file, which should look like this:
+The first thing you need to do is create a `metrics.scala` file, which should look something like this:

 ````
 package intelmedia.ws